Dyrcona/libunistdcpp/doc/Style.md

 Plain enumerations are used when the values are passed directly into C functions of the POSIX library.
-Plain enumerations readily decay to int and many POSIX functions take int bitmasks as parameters.
-Plain enumerations should always be specified as a member type of an outher class so that they are not globally accessible without specifying the outer class name, example: `Pipe::Flags`.
+Plain enumerations readily decay to int and many POSIX functions take integer bitmasks as parameters.
+Plain enumerations should always be specified as a member type of an outer class so that they are not globally accessible without specifying the outer class name, example: `Pipe::Flags`.